Get an annual AARP membership for only $12. Limited time offer.

 Personal Transportation Options for Seniors

-Most metro areas will have a number of personal transportation options from mom-and-pop operations to larger organizations like the Supplemental Transportation Programs for Seniors (STPs), which are grassroots organizations run by staff and volunteers and funded through grants and donations.
+Your local Area Agency on Aging (AAA) is a great place to start finding local transportation.
+Most metro areas will have many personal transportation options from mom-and-pop operations to larger organizations like the Supplemental Transportation Programs for Seniors (STPs), which are grassroots organizations run by staff and volunteers and funded through grants and donations.

-ITN (Independent Transportation Network) America uses paid and volunteer drivers to provide door-to-door service 7 days a week, 24 hours a day.
-There’s a pick up charge and mileage charge with a minimum charge of $9 per location.
+ITN (Independent Transportation Network) America uses paid and volunteer drivers to provide door-to-door service seven days a week, 24 hours a day.
+There are pickup and mileage fees, with a minimum charge of $9 per location.
 There’s also a $40 membership fee.

 Assessing a Transportation Provider